 Fort Lauderdale gets about 3,000 hours of sunshine every year – and there are so many delightful ways to enjoy them.
-Splashing, fishing, and diving balmy Atlantic ocean waters… million-dollar Intracoastal Waterway views… cultural to culinary discoveries.
+Splashing, fishing, and diving balmy Atlantic ocean waters… million-dollar Intracoastal Waterway and riverfront views… cultural to culinary discoveries.
 There’s enough choice to fill a lifetime of vacations.

 The Beach Made Us Famous First: Let’s Start Here.

-Sail the World-Famous Intracoastal Waterway
+Cruise the World-Famous Intracoastal Waterway

 Culture Meets Couture: It’s All Downtown

 Some people adore beach towns.
 Others love big city energy.
 Fort Lauderdale has both.
 Art, science, culture, and history all meet on our downtown streets, with many inspiring galleries and museums to explore.